uwefassnacht/ti-sensor-tag-demo/README.md

 ![Imported NODE-RED Flow](screenshot-node-red-flow.jpg)

-**Step 13:** Once you have imported the flow you will need to double click on the IBM IoT node to open the configuration properties and replace the device ID with the device ID you registered your Sensor Tag with in Bluemix
+**Step 13:** Once you have imported the flow you will need to double click on the IBM IoT node to open the configuration properties and replace the device ID with the device ID of your specific SensorTag (see the Prerequisites section above).
+Click "Ok" to finish the configuration of the node.

+**Step 14:** Click on the red "Deploy" button (upper right) to deploy your flow to Bluemix.
+You will need to do this each time you change the flow.

+**Step 15:** Activate any of the green debug nodes to see data (e.g. temperature or acceleration) flowing from your SensorTag.
+You will need to click on the "debug" tab on the upper right to see it.

+**Done**

+You can now play with the various debug nodes on your canvas.
+Maybe change the threshold values in the yellow nodes or add new nodes to your flow by dragging them in from the palette on the right.
+Nodes are connected through simple clicking and dragging.

+Don't forget to hit the "Deploy" button after every change in the flow and have fun.

 ## Things don't work?
 Here is where to get help